All Episodes

 People's lives may be endangered.

-And then he was asking two days before Comey testified whether or not the fire walls would hold, or says that everything pretty much is a go and no change from before.
+And then he was asking two days before Comey testified whether or not the firewalls would hold.

 And then he mentioned that he's afraid he may get exposed.

-So I mean, what does all of that mean to you?
+So, I mean, what does all of that mean to you?

-What it means is the largest conspiracy, perhaps ever, but if not ever, at least since Watergate is being little by little exposed.
+What it means is the largest conspiracy perhaps ever, but if not ever, at least since Watergate, is being little by little exposed.

 One that goes from Hillary Clinton to the DNC, after they did away with Bernie Sanders through their misconduct, they turned their attention to Donald Trump and they produced false information.

-They used private money at the DNC to create an environment in which they were able to leverage the awesome power and authority of the federal government to begin spying and making Donald Trump look less loyal to his country, more involved with Russia, when in fact nothing could be further from the truth, at least based on any and all evidence till today, and it's been an awful lot of they're looking for something that isn't there.
+They used private money at the DNC to create an environment in which they were able to leverage the awesome power and authority of the federal government to begin spying and making Donald Trump look less loyal to his country, more involved with Russia, when in fact nothing could be further from the truth, at least based on any and all evidence till today.

 Do you believe that to be true?